-- 1 The control positions the dressing tool at the starting position with FMAX. - 2 If you have defined a pre-position in Q1025 PRE-POSITION DIST., the control approaches the position with Q253 F PRE-POSITIONING. - 3 The control infeeds based on the dressing strategy.
-Further information: "Dressing strategies", Page 710 - 4 If you have defined IDLE STROKES in Q1020, then the control performs them after the last infeed. - 5 The control moves to the starting position with FMAX.
+- 1 The control positions the dressing tool at the starting position with FMAX. - 2 If you have defined a pre-position in Q1025 PRE-POSITION, the control approaches the position at Q253 F PRE-POSITIONING. - 3 The control infeeds based on the dressing strategy. - Further information: "Dressing strategies", Page 748 - 4 After defining IDLE STROKES in Q1020, the control performs them after the last infeed. - 5 The control moves to the starting position with FMAX.